By the Numbers

-Suicide is the second-leading cause of death among young people, and the tenth-leading cause of death in the nation (CDC, 2019).
+Suicide is the second-leading cause of death among young people, and, prior to the COVID-19 pandemic, was the tenth-leading cause of death in the nation (CDC, 2019).
 Every year in the U.S., more people die by suicide than in car accidents, and more suicide deaths occur than homicide and AIDS deaths combined.

 For every one person who dies by suicide annually, 316 people seriously consider suicide, but do not kill themselves.

 The Lifeline has received over 20 million calls from people in distress looking for support when they needed it most.

 Since its founding, the Lifeline has become synonymous with help in times of crisis.

 This graph includes the number of calls to the Lifeline by year from its inception in 2005 to 2020.
 Lifeline call volume is affected by many factors, including growing public awareness through media, community events, and word-of-mouth.
 We thank those who share the Lifeline as a resource, and the tireless work of the crisis centers and counselors who support people in emotional distress every day.

 Total calls since 2005